Back to all

 • Handle the damage deposit.
 You pay it to the landlord and the landlord gives you a receipt as confirmation of the payment.
 You should check your local landlord-tenant laws to see if you're entitled to receive interest on the damage deposit.

 • Obtain tenant insurance to cover all your furniture and personal goods.
-Your landlord’s insurance does not cover your stuff in the event of loss or damage.
+Your landlord’s insurance does not cover your personal property in the event of loss or damage.

 • Make sure you know where the trash bins and recycling bins are located, when pickups are scheduled and where bins need to be placed for emptying, and which items cannot be placed in the trash/recycling.